Shohan494/understanding-js-data-types/README.md

 Object refers to a data structure containing data and instructions for working with the data.
 Objects sometimes refer to real-world things, for example a car or map object in a racing game.
 JavaScript, Java, C++, Python, and Ruby are examples of object-oriented programming languages.

+#### Method

+A method is a function which is a property of an object.
+There are two kind of methods: Instance Methods which are built-in tasks performed by an object instance, or Static Methods which are tasks that can be performed without the need of an object instance.

+Note: In JavaScript functions themselves are objects, so, in that context, a method is actually an object reference to a function.

 #### Class

 In object-oriented programming, a class defines an object's characteristics.
 Class is a template definition of an object's properties and methods, the "blueprint" from which other more specific instances of the object are drawn.